-Perhaps I’m mellowing with 2 decades of workplace drama behind me, but the fact is that I am just as passionate about the work I do today as I was a decade ago.
-I don’t excuse my passion, nor do I ever hide it.
-However, I have grown to become emotionally attached at issues and responsibilities that co-workers are going to drive the definition and execution of.
+Perhaps I'm mellowing with 2 decades of workplace drama behind me, but the fact is that I am just as passionate about the work I do today as I was a decade ago.
+I don't excuse my passion, nor do I ever hide it.
+However, I have grown to become emotionally attached to issues and responsibilities that co-workers are going to drive the definition and execution of.

 The result is success!
 I'm exceeding my 4th quarter goals right now, making a huge impact in my company, and not being viewed (entirely) as an a**hole as I may have been in the past.
 I'm trusting people to make decisions around me, even when I don't agree.
 I'd never put the business or a client in danger, but I also want folks to not have to look over their shoulder or worry about what my opinion might be.

 By remaining emotionally detached from decisions that are not mine, it's affording me much more opportunity to improve the areas of responsibility that I am controlling.
 So here's my advise to you to be more successful at work tomorrow: